Causal inference for censored data with continuous marks: Introduction

-In our context, the challenges related to the definition, identification, and estimation of causality are as follows.
-First, there is an observational dependency between the failure times and the marks.
+In our context, the challenges related to the definition, identification and estimation of causality are as follows.
+First, the mark is observed after treatment, which is termed a post-treatment variable.
+If we directly treat it as a baseline covariate, it may introduce selection bias and hinder a clear causal interpretation.
+Second, there is an observational dependency between the failure times and the marks.
 Specifically, during the observation period, subjects are potentially at risk of exposure to various viral strains.
 The mark is recorded only upon the occurrence of HIV-1 infection; in cases where infection does not occur, the mark is undefined and lacks meaningful interpretation.
-In addition, the prevention efficacy of the bnAb (vs. placebo) against HIV-1 diagnosis varies with IC80s \citep{J2024}, indicating heterogeneous treatment effects.
+Moreover, the prevention efficacy of bnAb (vs. placebo) against HIV-1 diagnosis varies with IC80s \citep{Corey2021, J2024}, indicating heterogeneous treatment effects.
 These facts complicate the definition and identification of causality.
-Furthermore, observations at any specific mark are extremely sparse, which may lead to a lack of comparable benchmarks for estimating the causal effect at these marks.
-Sparse observations can also lead to highly biased estimates for causality.
-We note that the role of the mark is analogous to that of the failure cause within the competing risks framework \citep{Prentice1978}.
-While causal inference methods have been studied for competing risks data with discrete failure causes (e.g., \citealp{Y2020,SH2021,SY2022,RL2024}), existing methods require dense observations at a given cause.
-This condition significantly differs from ours, rendering existing methods inapplicable to our context.
+Furthermore, since the mark is continuous, observations at any given mark are extremely sparse.
+Direct estimation will produce a significant bias for the causal effect.

 To address these issues, we characterize a mark-specific treatment effect and its identifying conditions within the potential outcomes framework (\citealp{Neyman1923,R1974}).
-The mark-specific treatment effect is an extension of the cause-specific treatment effect in a competing risks setting, where the cause of failure is replaced by a continuous mark \citep{Y2020,SY2022}.
-Specifically, let $A\in\{0,1\}$ denote a treatment indicator: 1 for the treatment and 0 for the control.
-Define $T(a)$ as the potential failure time of interest if a subject receives treatment $A=a$.
-Define $Y=\min\{T, C\}$ with $T=T(A)$ and $\Delta=I\{T\le C\}$, where $I(\cdot)$ denotes an indictor function.
-Let $V$ denote the mark, which is observed only when $\Delta=1$.
-Assume we observe $n$ independent and identically distributed samples of $(Y,\Delta, \Delta V,A)$, denoted as $\{(Y_i,\Delta_i,\Delta_iV_i,A_i): 1\le i\le n\}$.
-Following our analysis of the motivation data, we consider a randomness experiment with an assignment mechanism defined by $\mathbb{P}(A_i=1)=\pi$.
+Let $A\in\{0,1\}$ denote a treatment indicator: 1 for the treatment and 0 for the control.
+As the mark is a post-treatment variable and can be treated as a cause of the failure \citep{SGM2009,JG2013,QSS2024}, we define $V(a)$ as the potential mark if a subject receives treatment $A=a$ and define $T(a,v)$ as the potential failure time of interest if a subject receives treatment $A=a$ and the potential mark is specified at $V(a)=v$.
+We assume that the support of $V(a)$ is $[0,1]$ for $a\in\{0, 1\}$.
+Following our analysis of motivation data, we consider a randomness experiment with an assignment mechanism defined by $\mathbb{P}(A=1)=\pi$.

 Let $[b_L,b_U]\subset[0,1]$ be the subinterval of interest.
 For each given $v\in[b_L,b_U]$, define